Prasuna10/Transforming-Satellite-Views-To-Google-Maps-Using-GANs/frontend/README.md

 Displays only image formats - jpg, jpeg, png

-User can upload images through front end
+User can upload images through front end and can delete it

 The uploaded image is viewable in the same webpage in front-end